-All the pictures on this page were made with a Sony Cybershot® DSC-F717 digital camera.
+All the pictures on this page were made with a Sony Mavica® FD71 digital camera.

 Click to see the Thai Proverb of the Day!

-If you have reached this place anyway, the nearest places to go would be Jim Thompson's House (not the shop!), Central World with lots of shopping opportunities around, or you could go to Petchabury Road to visit Pantip Plaza, in order to do your shopping for computer supplies, but none of these attractions are on easy walking distance.
+If you have reached this place anyway, the nearest places to go would be Jim Thompson's House (not the shop!), The World Trade Center with lots of shopping opportunities around, or you could go to Petbury Road to visit Pantip Plaza, in order to do your shopping for computer supplies, but none of these attractions are on easy walking distance.
 In short, look around and take some means of Public Traffic to get elsewhere.

 You could also walk to the South from the Democracy Monument and go to the Giant Swing and Wat Suthat, which is a Temple you should not miss.
 In that area you find lots of shops for Buddha Images.
 For buying them the same applies as I said about the Buddha Image and Amulet market: You are not really welcome to buy a Buddha Image, but it is possible.
 Do not forget to get an Export Permit if you but one.
 That is, if you want to take it with you beyond the Airport!
 You have to go to the Fine Arts Department, along Sanam Luang, for that.

 This is another very centrally located point.
 But remember: Bangkok does not really have one center or a real "downtown" area.
 It has several important centers, and this is the one to do your shopping.
 Furthermore, as you might expect, the Erawan Shrine is close to the Erawan Hotel.
 You may find the hotel too expensive, but why not have a meal or a cup of tea there?
 If you are acceptably dressed, you will be most welcome.
-Right opposite Central World you find the Felix Arnoma Hotel.
+Another hotel in this area is the beautifully situated (but also expensive) Siam Intercontinental Hotel (or simply called "Siam Inter").
+Here too you can have a good meal.
+And right opposite World Trade Center you find the Felix Arnoma Hotel.
 Also near is Novotel.

-You find Central World here.
-It contains many different shops and two department stores (ZEN and Isetan).
-It is one of the largest shopping centres in Asia!
-One shop you might want to visit there is a branch of Jim Thompson for the best quality Thai silk (but the most expensive too).
-You will also find there a branch of Mangpong and a large branch of Asia Books.
-Furthermore you find several movie theatres inside Central World.
-There are lots of restaurants too, from exclusive restaurants to fast food places.
+You find the World Trade Center here.
+There you have many shops and two department stores (ZEN and Isetan).
+One shop you might want to visit is a branch of Jim Thompson for the best quality Thai silk (but the most expensive too).
+There is also a branch of Tower Records on one of the upper floors.
+Furthermore you find several movie theaters inside the World Trade Center.
+There are lots of restaurants too, exclusive restaurants as well as fast food places.

-Near Central World you find Gaysorn Plaza for fancy articles of foreign expensive trademarks (all real there!).
-Around the corner on Ploenchit Road in President Tower Arcade is Narayana Phand, mentioned elsewhere on these pages too.
+Opposite World Trade (that is what the Thais call it) you find Narayana Phand, mentioned elsewhere on these pages too.
 It is the Paradise for Thai Handicraft and an abolute must to visit.
-And, if you did not read all my pages yet, pronounce this name as "Narai Phan".
+And, if you did not read all my pages yet, pronounce this name as "Naraiphan".
 Otherwise nobody will understand you!
-On the other side of Central World you find a very large modern shopping centre called Paragon.
-It also has a good choice of small restaurants.

-If you walk a few minutes from the Erawan Shrine along Rama I Road (in such a direction that you keep the side (not the front) of Central World on your right hand side and pass it, you will go to Siam Square, another shopping area.
+If you walk a few minutes from the Erawan Shrine along Rama I Road (in such a direction that you keep the side (not the front) of World Trade on your right hand side and pass it, you will go to Siam Square, another shopping area.
 There too there are some good restaurants and you will find the Hard Rock Cafe near Siam Square.
 Opposite the large movie theater you will probably pass, you find Siam Center, another large collection of shops in one building.
-Next to it is Siam Discovery Center, also a shopping mall.
 A bit expensive, so you have to bargain.
 Siam Square is also the main station of the skytrain.
 Both lines of the skytrain come together here.

-Other shopping centers near the Erawan Shrine are Gaysorn Plaza (see the right hand picture above) and SOGO Plaza.
-And if you walk a bit further (with SOGO Plaza on your right hand side, away from Central World) you come to one of the branches of Central Department Store.
+Other shopping centers near the Erawan Shrine are Gaysorn Plaza and SOGO Plaza.
+And if you walk a bit further (with SOGO Plaza on your right hand side, away from World Trade) you come to one of the branches of Central Department Store.
 Another problem to pronounce, because you should say centran (as explained elsewhere on this site).